MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/windows-security-model.md

 Access Control Lists (ACLs) enable fine-grained control over access to objects.
 An ACL is part of the security descriptor for each object.

-Each ACL contains zero or more access control entries (ACE).
+Each ACL contains zero or more Access Control Entries (ACE).
 Each ACE, in turn, contains a single SID that identifies a user, group, or computer and a list of rights that are denied or allowed for that SID.

 ### ACLs for device objects